ChrisMavrommatis/ocmp/docs/pages/about.md

 ## Google Tag Manager
 {: #google-tag-manager }

-OCMP is built around Google Tag Manager (GTM) and uses its consent feature that is currently in beta.
+OCMP is built around GTM and uses its consent feature that is currently in beta.

 It is possible to add OCMP to a site without even touching the site's source code.
 To achieve that, the site must already have the GTM script and have no other scripts that need consent.